The Donkey Sanctuary has produced this guide for visitors giving information about travel and facilities available on arrival.

 - Shop-mobility scooters, wheelchairs and other equipment are available for hire from Sidmouth and Honiton.
-A limited number of manual wheelchairs, and one mobility scooter is available from the Visitors' Centre at the Sanctuary.
-Booking is advised.
+A limited number of manual wheelchairs, and one mobility scooter is available from the Visitor Centre at the sanctuary.
+Pre-booking is advised.

 - RADAR toilets are available in a number of nearby towns, including Sidmouth, Seaton, Honiton and Branscombe.
 Keys are available from local Tourist Information Centres.

-- The main car park has facilities for approx. 80 cars parking on stone chippings, plus 9 designated disabled spaces on tarmac.
-An overflow grass car park is used at the peak of the season, special events etc, and has spaces for a further 600 cars.
+- The main car park has facilities for approximately 200 cars parking on stone chippings, plus 14 designated disabled spaces on tarmac.
+An overflow grass car park is used at the peak of the season and for special events, providing space for a further 600 cars.
 The main car park has limited lighting; the attraction closes at dusk.

-- The main car park is situated within the heart of the Sanctuary with easy access to the Visitors' Centre and main facilities.
-The overflow car park is located within approx. 200 metres of the main car park - access is along a grass pathway.
+- The main car park is situated within the heart of the sanctuary with easy access to the Visitor Centre and main facilities.
+The overflow car park is located within approximately 200 metres of the main car park - access is along a tarmac pathway.
 Vehicles can be parked to allow rear access.
-Neither car park has a dropped kerb.
+The main visitor car park has a dropped kerb.

 - Access to the main facilities is via even tarmac or concrete surfaces.
 All central walkways are wide with plenty of benches.
 Much of the main site is level; there is a slight incline to some areas.

 - There are no speed bumps, or traffic calming devices.
-A barrier that controls vehicles to the heart of the Sanctuary operates between 10.00am and 4.00 pm each day.
 A cattle grid is located across the main vehicle entrance, with a side entrance for pedestrian access.

-- A large format sign is located at the entrance to the Sanctuary giving details of opening times and a contact telephone number.
+- A large format sign is located at the entrance to the sanctuary giving details of opening times.

 - All signage is large format, clear with text and pictorial images.
-Large directional maps are located at several places around the site.
+Large directional maps are located at eight places around the site.

 - There is one main vehicle entrance.
 Visitors on foot, cycle or bus can enter the site at various points; the most accessible entrance is the main vehicle entrance.

-- The Hayloft Restaurant is centrally located on the site within easy access of the car park; there are no steps to negotiate.
+- The Kitchen restaurant is centrally located on the site within easy access of the car park; there are no steps to negotiate.
 It has both indoor and outdoor seating.